The coronavirus pandemic adds stress for all of us and has wider medical implications, which deserve specialist support

 Even where adults near them have been infected, children may not be tested, or have been known to test negative when skin conditions suggest otherwise.
 Accurate diagnosis to differentiate possible causes is important.

 This shouldn’t bring too much concern, children generally have milder coronavirus symptoms and critical care cases are rare.
-Finding the normal, or unusual cause of problems and treating them still matters, as do other pandemic concerns.
+Finding the normal, or unusual cause of problems and treating them still matters, as do other pandemic links.

 Additional Factors